Svein Grøndalen

 Svein Grøndalen (born 8 February 1955) is a Norwegian former footballer.

-He was born in Halden, and as a youngster he lived in Halden, Drammen, Halden again, and Hunndalen.
-He played youth football for Kvik Halden and Raufoss, and senior football for Raufoss, Rosenborg, Moss and Ås.
-In total he got 77 caps for Norway, between 1973 and 1984.
+He was born in Halden, and as a youngster, he lived in Halden, Drammen, Halden again, and Hunndalen.
+He played youth football for Kvik Halden and Raufoss, and senior football for Raufoss, Rosenborg, Moss, and Ås.
+In total, he got 77 caps for Norway, between 1973 and 1984.

-Grøndalen played left back or central defender, and was noted for his "physical" style of play.
-Many people remember him best for a brutal tackle which injured Swede Ralf Edström during a 1977 international match.
+Grøndalen played left back or central defender and was noted for his "physical" style of play.
+Many people remember him best for a brutal tackle that injured Swede Ralf Edström during a 1977 international match.
 He is also remembered for missing a World Cup qualification match due to a bizarre injury, while running in the forest before the game Grøndalen ran into a moose and injured himself so badly he couldn't play the next game.

 He took education at the Norwegian Institute of Technology.